wesnowm/aaronhardingj/README.md

 var KeyController = new KeyController();
 ```

-Assign functions to keys by calling the add() method from the handler.
+Assign functions to keys by calling the <b>add()</b> method from the handler.
 This method can be called multiple times for different keys.

 ```javascript
 KeyController.add({